App-Tunes/ElevenTunes/README.md

 This media manager focuses on unifying representations of media into a simple, streamlined UI.
 Supports for more backends, read-only and write compatible, will be added over time.

+ ## Setup

+ * Place or symlink taglib to Frameworks/TagLib/taglib

  ## Backends

  * [✓] Audio Files (AVFoundation)